MedhaParte/Project-Elk-Stack/README.md

 Create a new VM with atleast 4G memory, a public IP address and basic security group that will host ELK-Server under Red-Team VN2.
  - Verify SSH access to it from ansible container on jump-box
- - Add the Elk-Server VM to Ansible’s inventory by updating it’s hosts file in /etc/ansible to include ‘elk’ server under elk group as shown below
+ - Add the Elk-Server VM to Ansible’s inventory by updating it’s hosts file in /etc/ansible to include ‘elk’ server under elk group as shown below:

 	[elk]

 	10.1.0.4 ansible_python_interpreter=/usr/bin/python3

  - Create a playbook to configure servers under [elk] group.

 ###ELK Configuration:-